Supply

 6. Subsidies.
 A subsidy is a payment from the government to producers that lowers their effective per-unit cost.
 Subsidies are common for products the government wants to encourage (solar panels, electric vehicles, public transport).
 A subsidy shifts the supply curve right: at every price, producers can profitably supply more.

 7. Indirect taxes.
-An indirect tax (VAT, excise duty on alcohol, fuel duty, sugar tax) raises the cost of each unit sold.
+An (VAT, excise duty on alcohol, fuel duty, sugar tax) raises the cost of each unit sold.
 It shifts the supply curve left: at every price, less is supplied.

-A trap that examiners specifically test: when the government subsidises consumers of a good, supply has not technically shifted, but the supply curve faced by firms does shift.
-The clean answer is: subsidies and taxes on producers shift supply; subsidies and taxes on consumers affect demand.
+A trap that examiners specifically test: a subsidy or tax aimed at consumers of a good does not shift supply — it changes demand.
+The clean answer is: subsidies and taxes on producers shift ; subsidies and taxes on consumers affect demand.